Update for Sunday 3rd January 2021 ( Church this Sunday will be held online)

 Have you filled out your contact form?

-Make sure that you have filled out the contact form here: http://knockholtandhalsteadchurches.org/resources/contact-details-form/ so that we can keep you in touch.
+Make sure that you have filled out the contact form, you can do that at: http://knockholtandhalsteadchurches.org/resources/contact-details-form/ so that we can keep you in touch.

 Have you connected to the weekly Live Stream?